cbruiz/printhor/README.md

 Printhor is a generic a hardware-agnostic firmware framework focused on FDM printers, CNC and Engravers implemented in Rust.

-There are many productive firmwares in the comunity like gbrl, marlin, reprap, etc. Each single one have a concrete approach and guidelines.
+There are many productive firmwares in the community like gbrl, marlin, reprap, etc. Each single one have a concrete approach and guidelines.
 This one aims to provide a research environment for not strictly productive purpose, but a reliable platform with the following goals:
 * Robustness.
 * Numerical stability.